Linuxfabrik/monitoring-plugins/check-plugins/mysql-aria/README.rst

 Checks some metrics of the Aria Storage Engine in MySQL/MariaDB.
 The logic is taken from `MySQLTuner script <https://github.com/major/MySQLTuner-perl>`_:mariadb_aria(), v1.9.8.

-Installing the Python MySQL Connector:

-* RHEL 7+: ``pip3 install mysql-connector-python``

 Hints:

+* On RHEL 7+, the Python MySQL Connector can be installed with ``pip3 install mysql-connector-python``
-* Compared to MySQLTuner this check currently:
+* Compared to check_mysql / MySQLTuner this check currently:

-    * supports only simple login with username/password
+    * supports only simple login with username/password (not via SSL/TLS)
     * does not support a connection via socket

 Fact Sheet
 ----------